kskrobas/npcl64/README.md

 4. Go to the source folder and type: make -f Makefile.rel

-5. After compilation, ready to use the 'npcl' program is placed at the ./npcl64/bin folder
+5. After compilation, ready to use 'npcl' program is placed in the ./npcl64/bin folder
 6. Installation:
     For global installation type:

     $ sudo make -f Makefile.rel sysinstall

-    For local (to your /home/<user>/bin, the bin folder must exists and should be known for system) folder type:
+    For local (to your /home/<user>/bin, the bin folder must exist and should be known to the system) folder type:

     $ make -f Makefile.rel install